 - College of Education

 - Franklin College of Arts and Sciences

 - Terry College of Business

 Early research focused on fertilizers and soil erosion, but soon a complete program of agricultural and environmental research developed.
 Griffin scientists helped revolutionize agribusiness and farming statewide by solving many persistent crop problems.
 The deep-furrow method of planting winter oats, pioneered here around 1900, saved southern farmers millions of dollars.
-Researchers have bred numerous crop varieties, such as Empire cotton, which had major impact on Georgia cotton growers in the 1940s.
-Griffin scientist, Dr. Jasper Guy Woodroof, contributed greatly to early food science research by developing the technology for frozen foods.
+Researchers have bred numerous crop varieties, such as Empire cotton, which had a major impact on Georgia cotton growers in the 1940s.
+Griffin scientist Dr. Jasper Guy Woodroof contributed greatly to early food science research by developing the technology for frozen foods.

-In 2005 the first two degree completion programs were established at UGA-Griffin, and the campus has been growing ever since.
+In 2005, the first two degree-completion programs were established at UGA-Griffin, and the campus has been growing ever since.

 Opportunity for Growth

 UGA-Griffin hosts several events throughout the year for prospective students to become acquainted with the campus and community, including mix and mingles with UGA-Griffin faculty and staff, business leaders and local officials; lunch and learn sessions on academic programs and career opportunities; counselor information sessions; and open houses with tours of campus.